 Leadership is still a big focus of the blog and I am constantly looking for what works and doesn’t work for PMSC organization and command.
 What is required is a hybrid of military and private company lessons, and I am using it all to ‘build a snowmobile’.
 Undoubtedly though, there are some basic concepts of leadership that are tried and true, and I try to get those up on the Jundism page when I stumble on these truths.

 My thoughts on the industry is that we are definitely heading in the right direction.
 Maritime Security has been hugely successful in combating piracy.
 There is some consolidation going on in the industry with the draw down of the wars, but today’s threats are still there and growing.
 I predict contractors will still be in demand in Iraq and Afghanistan, and with Daesh/ISIS, Boko Haram and Al Qaeda growing and looking more like armies as opposed to terrorists, I believe contractors will continue to be busy.

 For training and weapons, I suggest companies focus on leadership for their contracts and add new training based on current threats.
 Daesh, Boko Haram and Al Qaeda are all gaining combat experience and tactical know-how in places like Syria, Iraq, Yemen, Somalia, Libya, and Nigeria.
 As security contractors, it is absolutely vital to the success of the contract and safety of your client that we stay one step ahead of these enemies.
 We need to be focused on the defense, both for static security and mobile operations.
 Countering complex assaults and active shooter attacks will be key.
 Studying TTP’s of the enemy on youtube or through open source stories is key (like armored VBIED’s, tunnel bombs, or complex assaults).
-Know your enemy, know yourself as Sun Tzu would say, and be prepared for anything. -Matt
+Know your enemy, know yourself as Sun Tzu would say, and be prepared. –Matt